amarks0/100-days-of-code/log.md

 **Today's Progress**: Gonna be one hunnid, I am posting this before I complete this day.
 BUT.
 I will finish at least one React challenge on freeCodeCamp.

 **Thoughts**: Sheesh, I need to keep up to date with these logs and twitter haha.
 Backfilling 4-5 days is not the bizness

+### Day 15: March 16, 2021

+**Today's Progress**: Here I go backfilling these logs again.
+Fail~.
+And ngl, totally did not complete the next react challenges on freeCodeCamp like I thought I would on the previous day.
+And I continued to not do any coding outside of work for the next 2 days.
+I'm in a slump!!

+**Thoughts**: I guess I'm not completly off the 100 day train.. keeping up with these logs at least let me remind myself that I need to keep pushing.
+Almost at the 20% mark...

+### Day 16: March 17, 2021

+**Today's Progress**: Sat with the React challenge menu up again.
+Still didn't do much coding outside of work...

+**Thoughts**: I may need to return to tutorial hell to get more direction.
+I purchased a class on Udemy that will at least help me in terms of structure for this challenge.
+I plan to start this weekend, which is the 20-21

+### Day 17: March 18, 2021

+**Today's Progress**: Nothing done related to this challenge.

+**Thoughts**: -_____________-

+### Day 18: March 19, 2021

+**Today's Progress**: What a moody day.
+I had today off and sat down to start some coding several times but was distracted...
+Some self care was in order and from then on nothing really happened.
+Except now, where I am backfilling the last few days of non-activity.

+**Thoughts**: Again, stared at the SAME REACT CHALLENGE.
+Haha...ha

+### Day 19: March 20, 2021

+**Today's Progress**: Started a react bootcamp course from Udemy like I mentioned on a previous day.
+I figured that I need more back knowledge of React to get a full understanding.
+Got a good chunk done today.

+**Thoughts**: Althought I've used React before, I think its good to go back to basics since I've always just jumped in first.

+### Day 20: March 21, 2021

+**Today's Progress**:

+**Thoughts**: